 Most Tachometers have a tolerance of ± 2% of full scale (±120 rpm on a 6000-rpm tach).
 Tachometers will zero when the key is turned on; it doesn't matter what the tach reads with the key off.

 Paddlewheel driven tournament speedometers are manufactured with a fluid filled pointer bobbin.
 This fluid aids in the control of bounce and reduces rapid movements of the pointer.
 Due to the viscosity of this fluid, it is important that the instrument not be placed glass side down on a surface for longer than a few seconds.
 This face down position may cause leakage of the speedometer bobbin fluid, which can then render the instrument unusable and/or irreparable.

-To ensure accuracy, the Pilot 1 Speedometer and all Faria Beede Tach-Hourmeter Combination Instruments utilize Engine Running Only hourmeters.
+To ensure accuracy, all Faria Beede Tach-Hourmeter combination instruments and stand alone digital hourmeter utilize Engine Running Only hourmeters.
 This instrument does not read engine hours until a certain voltage has been achieved during engine use.

 Fuel gauges may at some times seem to "bounce".
 In most circumstances this is actually caused by the fuel sloshing in the tank and does not necessarily indicate a problem with the gauge or sender.